 - reduce your risk of getting a particular type of cancer (if you already have a high risk)

-Whether surgery is the most suitable option for you depends on many factors.
+But surgery isn't suitable for all types of cancer, or for all situations.
+Whether surgery is a treatment option for you depends on many factors.

 - your cancer type

-- size of the cancer, and whether it has spread (stage)
+- the size of your cancer, and whether it has spread (stage)